-- The distribution of Chinese GDP by originating sector has become approximately: Primary (agriculture and mining), 10 percent; Secondary, 50 percent; and Tertiary, 40 percent. - But the bulk of the labour force, more than 40 percent, is still employed in the primary sector, waiting to be transferred to the other two sectors with higher productivity. - As long as the percentage of labour force employed in the primary sector exceeds the percentage of GDP originating from the primary sector, there is little or no upward pressure on the real wage rate of unskilled, entry-level labour in the secondary land tertiary sectors. ${64}$
+The distribution of Chinese GDP by originating sector has become approximately: Primary (agriculture and mining), 10.6 percent; Secondary (manufacturing and construction), 46.8 percent; and Tertiary (services), 42.6 percent.
+But the bulk of the labour force, more than 40 percent, is still employed in the primary sector, waiting to be transferred to the other two sectors with higher productivity.